hschletz/formotron/Readme.md

 ```

 The arguments are not defined in code.
 Arbitrary names and values may be passed.
-The transformer may have to validate its arguments, editors cannot provide hints
+The transformer/validator may have to validate its arguments, editors cannot
-and autocompletion, and code analysis tools cannot check types, or may even
+provide hints and autocompletion, and code analysis tools cannot check types, or
-complain about undefined argument names.
+may even complain about undefined argument names.

 To provide language-level definitions for attribute arguments, create an
-attribute class which extends the `Transform` attribute, and define the
+attribute class which extends the `Transform`/`Assert` attribute, and define the
 arguments in its constructor.
 Argument types can be anything that is allowed for
 attribute arguments, and they can have default values.

 The service name does not have to be provided as a parameter.
 If the attribute
-is only used in conjunction with a particular transformer, the service name can
+is only used in conjunction with a particular transformer/validator, the service
-be hardcoded in the constructor.
+name can be hardcoded in the constructor.

 ```php